MrJanHorak/pomodoro-timer/README.md

 The timer also updates the favicon dynamically to reflect the progress of the timer.
 This is done by creating an SVG of a circle that represents the progress and setting it as the favicon.
 The SVG is created and updated using the [`createProgressSVG`](src/App.tsx) function in [`App.tsx`](src/App.tsx).

+### Dynamic Background

+The background also updates dynamically to reflect the progress of the timer.
+This is done by animating a two tone linear gradient.

 ### Custom Timer Hook

 The timer logic is encapsulated in a custom hook called [`useTimer`](src/customHooks/useTimer.ts).
 This hook manages the timer state and provides functions to start, pause, and reset the timer.